jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	- __format__ - "commas", "bullets" or "periods", defaulting to "commas".
 Determines the format of the output.
 	- __useExpansionFormat__ - "true" or "false", defaulting to "false".
 If true, the result is outputted in the standard expansion format.
 	- __isFolderTable__ - "true" or "false", defaulting to "false".
 If true, {table file} must be a folder path, and the result is picks from the files within it.
 	- __useConfig__ - "true" or "false", defaulting to "true".
-If true, __startOffset__ and __itemFormat__ are determined by the current configuration for the given table file.
+If true, __startLine__ and __itemFormat__ are determined by the current configuration for the given table file.
-	- __startOffset__ - A positive integer defaulting to 0.
+	- __startLine__ - A positive integer defaulting to 0.
 Defines what line the table starts on in {table file}.
 This is ignored for folder-tables.
 	- __itemFormat__ - A regex string defaulting to `(.*)`.
 Determines what part of each item is printed out, as well as what part of each item is used as the weight value.
 The default prints out the entire item.